davedoesdev/grunt-apidox/README.md

 - `sections` (optional, object): Use this to divide the table of contents into sections.
 Each key in `sections` is the name of the first function in a section.
 The value is the markdown to insert before the link to the function in the table of contents.

+  Use a key with the empty string to insert markdown after the table of contents.

 ## More Examples

 Write to a subdirectory: